lern-code-io/angular-exercises/problem-30/README.md

 ## Acceptance Criteria
 - Add validators to form in 'LoginFormComponent'
-- On submit, if credentials are correct, programmatically route user to 'welcome'.
+- On submit, if credentials are correct, programmatically route user to '/welcome'.
 - On submit, if credentials are wrong, set 'wrongCredentials' variable to True.
-- Load up Angular, enter values in the input box, and submit the form.
+- Enter values in the input box, and submit the form.
 Check correct inputs route the user to '/welcome'.

 ## Useful Links
 - [Angular Form Builder](https://angular.dev/guide/forms/reactive-forms#inject-the-formbuilder-service)